tum-gis/ckan-docker/README.md

 ## :inbox_tray: Image flavor overview

-The CKAN-SDDI Docker images are released in three flavors, that are described below.
+The CKAN-SDDI Docker images are released in two flavors, that are described below.
-For each flavor a one [package](https://github.com/orgs/tum-gis/packages?repo_name=ckan-docker) exists in this repository, where the image can be pulled.
+For each flavor one [package](https://github.com/orgs/tum-gis/packages?repo_name=ckan-docker) exists in this repository.

 ```bash
 docker pull ghcr.io/tum-gis/ckan-sddi-base